Library

 Author: Nian S. Djoemena.
 2015.
 195 pg.
 (Indonesian)

 The book explores the Minangkabau people and their exquisite songket weavings, narrated by Nian S. Djoemena, the first Indonesian female textile scientist to graduate from the Higher Textile School in Enschede, the Netherlands.
-Nian is the daughter of Rahman Tamin, a prominent textile tycoon associated with Ratatex in the early 1960s.
+Nian is the daughter of Rahman Tamin, a prominent textile tycoon associated with Ratatex, one of the largest textile factories in the early 1960s.
 In addition to her scientific achievements, Nian is also a writer and a collector of traditional Indonesian textiles.

 Author: Steven Sumolang, 2011.
 100pg.
 (Indonesian)